Solaris — Multiplayer Video World Model in Minecraft

 - Multiplayer Architecture: Modified Diffusion Transformer blocks with interleaved multiplayer self-attention, per-player 3D rotary position embeddings, and zero-init learned player ID gating.
 Built on MatrixGame 2.0.
 Reduced cross-view mismatch by 22% over all baselines.

-- Checkpointed Self Forcing: A memory-efficient Self Forcing variant that decouples autoregressive rollout from backpropagation via cached frame recomputation, cutting training memory from O(Lt·Ls) to O(Lt) and enabling long-horizon video generation at scale.
+- Checkpointed Self Forcing: A memory-efficient Self Forcing variant for long-horizon training at reduced memory cost — decouples autoregressive rollout from backpropagation via cached frame recomputation, cutting training memory from O(Lt·Ls) to O(Lt) and enabling long-horizon video generation at scale, achieving a 36% FID improvement over baselines.
 I contributed to the training pipeline supporting this stage by curating targeted evaluation episodes used to diagnose and eliminate visual artifacts during Self Forcing training, helping dial in stable long-horizon generation.

-- Solaris Eval: A multiplayer evaluation framework testing 5 capabilities — movement, grounding, memory, building, and consistency — using VLM-as-judge scoring across 7 held-out ground-truth episodes, achieving ≥92% ground-truth accuracy.
+- Solaris Eval: A multi-agent evaluation framework using VLM-as-Judge methodology, testing 5 capabilities — movement consistency, spatial memory grounding, building, and cross-view coherence — scored by a VLM across 7 held-out ground-truth episodes, achieving ≥92% ground-truth accuracy.
 Proposes new metrics beyond PSNR/LPIPS/FID: temporal-LPIPS, Identity Consistency, Cross-View Consistency, Semantic Causality, and Reappearance Latency.

 Architecture